 It’s a brilliant breakfast, it can complete your dessert, and it’s a super satisfying snack.

 Okay fine, maybe you were thinking a granola bar?
 If so, you will love that this recipe has an option for making the same mix into granola bars.

 What’s in Chocolate Espresso Granola

 How much do you want all of that in a bowl!?

 Chocolate and espresso are a rare occurrence in granola — and one you’ll love!

 And by the way, this unique granola recipe makes an awesome holiday gift, too!
 Just put it in a Mason jar with a red bow, and it’s good to go.

-Enjoy every last morsel of Cocoa Espresso Almond Granola!
+Enjoy every last morsel of this Chocolate Espresso Granola!

 Here are a few more of my favorite unique granola recipes: